Section 3.4 Slope

 Definition 3.4.3.
 Slope.

-Considering the definition for rate of change, this means that when \(x\) and \(y\) are two variables where the rate of change between two points is always the same, then you can calculate slope, \(m\text{,}\) by finding two distinct data points \((x_1,y_1)\) and \((x_2,y_2)\text{,}\) and calculating
+Considering the definition for rate of change, this means that when and are two variables where the rate of change between two points is always the same, then you can calculate slope, by finding two distinct data points and and calculating

 A slope is a rate of change.
 So if there are units for the horizontal and vertical variables, then there will be units for the slope.
-The slope will be measured in \(\frac{\text{vertical units}}{\text{horizontal units}}\text{.}\) If the slope is nonzero, we say that there is a linear relationship between \(x\) and \(y\text{.}\) When the slope is \(0\text{,}\) we say that \(y\) is constant with respect to \(x\text{.}\)
+The slope will be measured in If the slope is nonzero, we say that there is a linear relationship between and When the slope is we say that is constant with respect to

 Here are some scenarios with different slopes.
 As you read each scenario, note how a slope is more meaningful with units.

-- If a tree grows \(2.5\) feet every year, its rate of change in height is the same from year to year.
-So the height and time have a linear relationship where the slope is 2.5 ft⁄yr.
+feet every year, its rate of change in height is the same from year to year.
+So the height and time have a linear relationship where the slope is 2.5 ftβyr. - If a company loses

-- If Sakura is an adult who has stopped growing, her rate of change in height is the same from year to year—it’s zero.
-So the slope is 0 in⁄yr.
-Sakura’s height is constant with respect to time.
-Since the slope is zero, we don’t say that Sakura’s height and time have a linear relationship.
+million dollars every year, its rate of change in reserve funds is the same from year to year.
+So the companyβs reserve funds and time have a linear relationship where the slope is million dollars per year. - If Sakura is an adult who has stopped growing, her rate of change in height is the same from year to yearβitβs zero.
+So the slope is 0 inβyr.
+Sakuraβs height is constant with respect to time.
+Since the slope is zero, we donβt say that Sakuraβs height and time have a linear relationship.

 Remark 3.4.4.

 Example 3.4.5.
-Yara’s Savings.
+Yaraβs Savings.

 On Dec.
-31, Yara had only \(\$50\) in her savings account.
-For the the new year, she resolved to deposit \(\$20\) into her savings account each week, without withdrawing any money from the account.
-Yara keeps her resolution, and her account balance increases steadily by \(\$20\) each week.
-That’s a constant rate of change, so her account balance has a linear relationship with time, and the slope is \(20\, \frac{\text{dollars}}{\text{wk}}\text{.}\)
+31, Yara had only in her savings account.
+For the the new year, she resolved to deposit into her savings account each week, without withdrawing any money from the account.
+Yara keeps her resolution, and her account balance increases steadily by each week.
+Thatβs a constant rate of change, so her account balance has a linear relationship with time, and the slope is

-where \(y\) is a dollar amount.
-Notice that the slope, \(20\,\frac{\text{dollars}}{\text{wk}}\text{,}\) is used as the multiplier for \(x\text{,}\) the number of weeks that have passed.
+where is a dollar amount.
+Notice that the slope, is used as the multiplier for the number of weeks that have passed.

-\(x\text{,}\) weeks since Dec.
+since Dec.
 31 |

-\(y\text{,}\) savings account balance (dollars) |
+balance (dollars) |

 ||

-In first rows of the table, we see that when \(x\) increases by \(1\) (week), then \(y\) increases by \(20\) (dollars).
-The row-to-row rate of change is \(\frac{20\,\text{dollars}}{1\,\text{wk}} = 20\,\frac{\text{dollars}}{\text{wk}}\text{,}\) which we already know is the slope.
-In any table showing a linear relationship, whenever \(x\) increases by \(1\) unit, \(y\) will increase by the slope.
+In first rows of the table, we see that when increases by (week), then increases by (dollars).
+The row-to-row rate of change is which we already know is the slope.
+In any table showing a linear relationship, whenever increases by unit, will increase by the slope.

-In later rows, notice that the change in \(x\) is larger than \(1\text{,}\) but the change in \(y\) is also larger than \(20\text{.}\) The changes in \(y\) have grown proportionally with the changes in \(x\) and this keeps the rate of change steady.
-Looking in particular at the last two rows of the table, we see \(x\) increases by \(5\) and \(y\) increases by \(100\text{,}\) which gives a rate of change \(\frac{100\,\text{dollars}}{5\,\text{wk}} = 20\,\frac{\text{dollars}}{\text{wk}}\text{,}\) which is once again the value of the slope.
+In later rows, notice that the change in is larger than but the change in is also larger than The changes in have grown proportionally with the changes in and this keeps the rate of change steady.
+Looking in particular at the last two rows of the table, we see increases by and increases by which gives a rate of change which is once again the value of the slope.

-On a graph of Yara’s savings, we can “see” the rates of change between consecutive rows of the table by using slope triangles.
+On a graph of Yaraβs savings, we can βseeβ the rates of change between consecutive rows of the table by using slope triangles.
 These are right triangles showing how to move horizontally, then vertically, to get from one point to another.

-The large slope triangle indicates that when \(5\) weeks pass, Yara saves \(\$100\text{.}\) This is the rate of change between the last two rows of the table, \(\frac{100}{5} = 20 \, \frac{\text{dollars}}{\text{wk}}\text{.}\) The smaller slope triangles indicate, from left to right, the rates of change \(\frac{20\,\text{dollars}}{1\,\text{wk}}\text{,}\) \(\frac{20\,\text{dollars}}{1\,\text{wk}}\text{,}\) \(\frac{40\,\text{dollars}}{2\,\text{wk}}\text{,}\) and \(\frac{60\,\text{dollars}}{3\,\text{wk}}\) respectively.
-All of these rates simplify to the slope, \(20 \, \frac{\text{dollars}}{\text{wk}}\text{.}\)
+The large slope triangle indicates that when weeks pass, Yara saves This is the rate of change between the last two rows of the table, The smaller slope triangles indicate, from left to right, the rates of change and respectively.
+All of these rates simplify to the slope,

-Every slope triangle on the graph of Yara’s savings has the same angles even though some are larger than others.
-Since the ratio of vertical change to horizontal change is always \(20\, \frac{\text{dollars}}{\text{wk}}\text{.}\) On any graph of any sloped line, we can draw a slope triangle and compute slope as “rise over run”.
+Every slope triangle on the graph of Yaraβs savings has the same angles even though some are larger than others.
+Since the ratio of vertical change to horizontal change is always On any graph of any sloped line, we can draw a slope triangle and compute slope as βrise over runβ.

 Note 3.4.8.
 Slope Triangles Above.

 Of course, we could draw a slope triangle on the top side of a line.
-This slope triangle works just as well for identifying “rise” and “run”, but it emphasizes vertical change before horizontal change.
+This slope triangle works just as well for identifying βriseβ and βrunβ, but it emphasizes vertical change before horizontal change.
 For consistency with mathematical conventions, we will usually draw slope triangles that show the horizontal change first, followed by the vertical change, as in Figure 7.

 Example 3.4.10.

-The following graph of a line models the amount of gas, in gallons, in Kiran’s gas tank as they drive their car.
-Find the line’s slope, and interpret its meaning in this context.
+The following graph of a line models the amount of gas, in gallons, in Kiranβs gas tank as they drive their car.
+Find the lineβs slope, and interpret its meaning in this context.

 Explanation.

-To find a line’s slope using its graph, we first identify two points on it and then draw a slope triangle.
-Naturally, we would want to choose two points whose \(x\)- and \(y\)-coordinates are easy to identify exactly based on the graph.
-We choose the two points where \(x=3\) and \(x=6\text{,}\) because they are right on grid line crossings:
+To find a lineβs slope using its graph, we first identify two points on it and then draw a slope triangle.
+Naturally, we would want to choose two points whose - and -coordinates are easy to identify exactly based on the graph.
+We choose the two points where and because they are right on grid line crossings:

-Notice that the change in \(y\) is negative, because the amount of gas is decreasing.
+Notice that the change in is negative, because the amount of gas is decreasing.
 Since we chose points with integer coordinates, we can easily calculate the slope:

-In the given context, this slope implies gas in the tank is decreasing at the rate of \(\frac{2}{3}\) gal⁄h.
-Since this slope is written as a fraction, another way to understand it is that Kiran is using \(2\) gallons of gas every \(3\) hours.
+In the given context, this slope implies gas in the tank is decreasing at the rate of galβh.
+Since this slope is written as a fraction, another way to understand it is that Kiran is using gallons of gas every hours.

 Checkpoint 3.4.13.